 We’ve been Canada’s export credit agency since 1944.
 For over 75 years, large and small Canadian companies have counted on EDC to help manage and take on risk so they can succeed internationally.

-Unlike most export credit agencies that rely on governmental annual appropriations, we are financially self-sufficient and operate much like a commercial institution.
+Unlike some export credit agencies, we’re financially self-sufficient and operate much like a commercial institution.
 We collect interest on our loans and premiums on our insurance products.
-We also have a treasury department that sells bonds and raises money in global capital markets.
+We also sell bonds and raise money in global capital markets.

 As an organization with offices around the world, we’re committed to the principles of corporate social responsibility (CSR).
 Through rigorous due diligence, we ensure that all projects and transactions we support are financially, environmentally and socially responsible.
 That’s just good business.

 In March 2020, the Government of Canada temporarily expanded EDC’s mandate to help non-exporting Canadian companies face the financial challenges caused by the COVID-19 pandemic.
 Working with our federal partners and financial institutions across Canada, we’ve adjusted our focus to support and protect Canadian businesses—whether they sell internationally or within Canada—during this global health crisis.

 In 2017, EDC was entrusted by the Government of Canada to create a Canadian development finance institution.
 Created as a subsidiary of EDC, FinDev Canada’s core mandate is to support inclusive private sector growth and sustainability in developing markets.